Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 What Are the Disadvantages of a Four-Day Workweek?

-The 4-Day Workweeks Has a Bad Rap
+The 4-Day Workweek Has a Bad Rap

 Despite all the positive evidence that supports a four-day workweek, its biggest disadvantage is that some people have negative preconceptions about it.
 While managers and leaders seem to be the most skeptical, even employees worry that a four-day workweek would negatively affect certain aspects of business success.

-According to Qualtrics’s survey:
+According to a recent Qualtrics survey:

 Offering a Four-Day Workweek Doesn’t Guarantee People Will Use It

-People’s fears about how they’re perceived at work can make them reluctant to take advantage of a shortened workweek, even when they think it’s a good idea.
+People’s fears about how they’re perceived at work can also make them reluctant to take advantage of a shortened workweek, even when they think it’s a good idea.

-Likewise, without team-level support, a four-day workweek would increase employees’ stress rather than relieve it.
-In the study of UK businesses,
+Likewise, without team-level support, a four-day workweek could increase employees’ stress rather than relieve it.
+These issues have more to do with the existing workplace culture than problems related to a four-day workweek.

-However, while employee surveys can be helpful indicators of people’s willingness to switch to a four-day workweek, it’s important to remember that Likert-scale responses are just the first step to understanding employees’ motivations and uncovering their concerns.
-As with any major organizational change, you need to provide the right support, help employees feel heard, and improve your workplace culture if you want people to embrace change.
+Employee surveys can be helpful indicators of people’s willingness to switch to a four-day workweek.
+However, it’s important to remember that Likert-scale responses are only the first step to understanding employees’ motivations and uncovering their concerns.

 Certain Industries Might See an Increase in Costs